ArnoldDP/OStim-Community-Modlist/README.md

 * What this isnt

-This is not pornrim with barely clothed women, public masturebation, and sexually aggressive wolves, nor it is a hyperrealistic soulslike power fantasy with a grueling survival mode and a map size that rivals Daggerfall.
-It's also not an Elysium Remastered clone (no disrespect to the author) with the small addition of OStim.
+This is not pornrim with barely clothed women, public masturebation, and sexually aggressive wolves, it is not a hyperrealistic soulslike with a grueling survival mode and a map size that rivals Daggerfall, and it isn't a lore breaking power fantasy where you're practically a god.
+It's also not another Phoenix Flavor based modlist (no disrespect to the authors) with the small addition of OStim.

 * What this is

- It's an aesthetically pleasing and immersive overhaul for nearly every aspect of the game featuring At Your Own Pace, Seasons of Skyrim, OStim integration, a huge variety of fully integrated armor and clothing mods, improved survival mechanics, and much more.
+ It's a lore friendly, aesthetically pleasing, and immersive overhaul for nearly every aspect of the game.
+Featuring mods like At Your Own Pace, Seasons of Skyrim, OStim, and Sunhelm Survival, this is list made to give a complete roleplaying experience to as many people as possible.

 </details>